CoinCulture/evm-tools/analysis/ethersignal/ethersignal.md

 '7a6668bf'
 ````

-If the function identifier matches, we jump to pc 0x23, otherwise we continue to pc 0x1d,
+If the function identifier matches, we jump to PC 0x23 (35), otherwise we continue to PC 0x1d (29),
 which we have already seen results in an invalid jump destination exception.

 So, if the call-data is empty, or if the first four bytes are not equal to the function identifier,
 the execution throws an exception and reverts all state.
-We can similarly confirm this with an execution by passing any arbitrary call-data that does not begin with `7a6668bf`.
+We can similarly confirm this by passing any arbitrary call-data that does not begin with `7a6668bf`,
+eg. `$ evm --code $(cat EtherSignal.bin-runtime) --debug --input deadbeef`

 If the first four bytes of the call-data are `7a6668bf`, then the function is being correctly called
-and the `EQ` returns `0x01`, so we jump to pc 0x23 (35):
+and the `EQ` returns `0x01`, so we jump to PC 0x23 (35):

 ```
 35     JUMPDEST